 Michigan IT is not a department, but a community.
 More than 2,600 IT staff work on all U-M campuses, schools and colleges, libraries, research institutes, Michigan Medicine, and administrative units.
 Hundreds more are in leadership and IT-related roles or have a strong interest in IT at U-M. See the list of campus IT providers.

-The Michigan IT program is led by the Michigan IT Steering Committee and sponsored by the Office of the VPIT-CIO and the Michigan Medicine CIO to build community, foster skills & professional development, and enhance innovation across U-M’s IT professionals.
+The Michigan IT program is led by the Michigan IT Steering Committee and sponsored by the Office of the VPIT-CIO to build community, foster skills & professional development, and promote innovation across U-M’s IT professionals.

 Branding & Templates

 In 2012, a team of university leaders engaged with the IT community for the purpose of defining a strategic vision with an emphasis on mission-aligned services.
 This led the publication of a planning report incorporating more than 380 recommendations from the IT community, and Michigan IT's inclusion in the university’s IT Strategic Plan.

 A program of initiatives followed, including an intensive on-campus leadership development program for over 100 top IT leaders and managers, an annual university-wide IT Symposium including over one hundred posters and dozens of presentations showcasing the best of Michigan IT, dozens of peer-led communities of practice organized around very specific and strategically aligned IT topics, an annual hackathon to enable rapid cross-campus creativity on pressing needs, and more.